Your Guide for Master's in Communication Graduate Programs for 2023

 In the first case, further development, promotions, or other career advancement is not currently open to you without such a qualification due to the skills and tools they provide.

-Third, you might be looking for a career change - to a new department or industry for which you have only partial skills to make the leap.
+Third, you might be looking for a career change - to a new department or industry for which you have only partial skills to leap.
 Such skills and background may not otherwise be available as on-the-job training anywhere.
-The best or only way to attain them is to take a relevant graduate program, ideally in the niche that you want to join.
+The best or only way to attain them is to take a relevant graduate program, ideally in the niche you want to join.

 Typical Eligibility for a Master's in Communication